Wednesday, July 1, 2020

 Hubby bought this bag that you freeze and stick your wine bottle in.
 It lasts for exactly one bottle of wine, but I'm sure we will be freezing and using it all summer long.
 We headed towards Highlands in the late afternoon and enjoyed some of that fresh pasta sauce on whole wheat pasta with steamed broccoli by the firepit.
 A fun Saturday!

-We timed our departure a little late as we ran into THIS on the way into Austin!
+We timed our departure a little late as we ran into this on the way into Austin!
 It was a little dicey driving right through it on the toll road, but we arrived home safely and enjoyed our dinner of leftovers.
 And this week it isn't likely that we will be at Highlands, since a couple of our peeps will be home and we are thinking of grilling hot dogs on Saturday.
 Can you believe July is here already?

 Gina